 Almost every lawn care technician will agree….winterization is the most important lawn fertilizer ever!

 These days, nobody seems to agree on anything.
 Republican vs Democrat.
 Cubs vs Sox.
 Porter County vs. Lake County.
 While nobody ever seems to agree anymore, when it comes to your lawn, most certified technicians actually agree on two things.

-First, that watering your lawn correctly is key to a healthy lawn in the summer months.
-The second is that lawn winterizer is key to a healthy lawn throughout the year.
+First, watering your lawn correctly is key to a healthy lawn in the summer months.
+The second is that a lawn winterizer is key to a healthy lawn throughout the year.